OBD-II

 • P0171 or P2187 (lean at idle)

-• Oil leaks from valve cover area
+• Oil leaks from valve cover area (the failing diaphragm often correlates with deteriorated valve cover gasket)

-• Rough idle that worsens when warm
+• Rough idle that often worsens when the engine is fully warm

 Diagnosing With Fuel Trim Data